Foreigner (Sawyer novel): Plot summary

-Meanwhile, Toroca makes an equally astounding discovery – another sentient species of saurian, the "Others", inhabiting a small archipelago on the other side of the moon from the continent known as Land.
-These dinosaurs are markedly different both in physiology and psychology to the Quintaglios; most significantly, they use weapons and cook meat, are capable of lying, and have a reduced sexual dimorphism, the last of which causes all Quintaglios except for Toroca – who has no territorial instincts – to immediately enter dagamant.
+Meanwhile, Toroca makes an equally astounding discovery – another sapient species of saurian, the "Others", inhabiting a small archipelago on the other side of the moon from the continent known as Land.
+Though resembling the Quintaglios, these dinosaurs are markedly different both in physiology and psychology; most significantly, they are smaller, use weapons and cook meat, are capable of lying, and have a reduced sexual dimorphism, the last of which causes all Quintaglios except for Toroca – who has no territorial instincts – to immediately enter dagamant.
 After Captain Keenir kills two of the "Others" in such a frenzy, Toroca attempts to negotiate, with partial success.
-But the Others eventually decide that the Quintaglios are a threat to their survival and decide to exterminate them, sending a huge fleet for Land.
-In a last-ditch attempt to settle the dispute, Afsan ventures to one of the ships, where he is shot.
-Overcoming their cultural aversion to weapons, the Quintaglios retaliate, using their prototype aircraft as bomber planes, dropping a napalm-like substance on the enemy fleet, destroying it.
+However, the Others eventually decide that the Quintaglios are a threat to their survival and decide to exterminate them, sending a huge fleet for Land.
+In a last-ditch attempt to settle the dispute, Toroca brings Afsan to one of the ships, where he is shot.
+Toroca and Afsan narrowly escape.
+Dybo, informed by Keenir in advance, has set a trap for the Others, using the prototype aircraft as bomber planes.
+They drop a napalm-like substance on the enemy fleet, destroying most of it at the cost of their gliders also getting wrecked.
+The remaining ships are finally trampled by a herd of Thunderbeasts in the shallow waters of the bay, lured there by Cadool and his hunting party.

 Afsan does eventually regain his sight, but shortly thereafter dies from his wounds.
 Toroca, having rescued a child of the Others, raises it as his own.

 In an epilogue, the Quintaglios have successfully achieved spaceflight, and send a great many starships out to many planets, including at least one – the Dasheter – to Earth, the original homeworld.
 Other advancements have been made as well; for example, the Dasheter is navigated by an AI named Afsan, built to mimic the mannerisms of the long-dead astronomer.